Home

 This 85% of his research time, devoted to performing routine clerical or mechanical operations ranging from calculating and data plotting to collecting information, are tasks that in principle could be performed better and faster by a computer.
 Computers, he believed, would rescue the human mind from its enslavement by mundane detail.
 Human and machine were destined to unite in an almost mystical partnership, with computers handling rote algorithms while people provided the creative impulses.
 The hope, he said, was that “the resulting partnership will think as no human brain has every thought and process data in a way not approached by the information-handling machines we know today.”
 Lick found this vision of human-computer symbiosis so compelling that standard psychology could no longer compete.

 Thus he switched fields, becoming an active member of the computer community.
-In March 1960 Lick published a seminal paper—Man-Computer Symbiosis, where he formulated a new vision of computing.
+In March 1960 Lick published a seminal paper — Man-Computer Symbiosis, where he formulated a new vision of computing.
 He described a machine that humans could relate to in the manner of “a colleague whose competence supplements your own”—a friend who could help when the problems got too hard to think through in advance.
 Such problems “would be easier to solve” he wrote, “and they could be solved faster, through an intuitively guided trial-and-error procedure in which the computer cooperated, turning up flaws in the reasoning or revealing unexpected turns in the solution.”

-Real-time computers were still a rarity in 1960s, and far too expensive for personal use.
+Real-time computers were still a rarity in the 1960s, and far too expensive for personal use.
 Therefore, Lick concluded, the most efficient way to use this technology was to have the computer “divide its time among many users.”
 This certainly was not an original idea; such “time-sharing systems” were already under development at MIT and elsewhere.
 Lick however followed that notion to its logical conclusion, describing an online “thinking center” that would “incorporate the functions of present-day libraries.”
 He foresaw “a network of such centers, connected to one another by wide-band communications lines and to individual users by leased-wire services.”
 Sounds like ARPANET, yeah?

-Lick also saw a desperate need for better ways for interaction human-computer.
+Lick also saw a desperate need for better ways for human-computer interaction.
 Punch cards and printouts were, he wrote, hopelessly impoverished relative to human communication via sight, sound, touch and even body language.
 Lick proposed solution: a desk-sized console that would function much like today’s personal computer, equipped with voice and handwriting recognition.
 He described a display surface “approaching the flexibility and convenience of the pencil and doodle pad or the chalk and blackboard.”

 Lick pointed out the need for reference works distributed via cheap, mass-produced “published memory”; data storage that could access items by content, and not just by names or keywords; and languages that would allow you to instruct the computer by giving it goals, instead of step-by-step procedures.
 He also revealed his mixed feelings about artificial intelligence, then in its infancy.
-He saw it as being potentially very useful, but knew far too much about the brain and its complexities to believe that computers would soon be surpassing humans.
+He saw it as being potentially very useful but knew far too much about the brain and its complexities to believe that computers would soon be surpassing humans.

-In October 1962 Lick became the first director of the Information Processing Techniques Office (IPTO) of the Advanced Research Projects Agency (ARPA) of the Department of Defense, and launched a research program after his vision of man-computer symbiosis, including hardware and software requirements for such a symbiosis.
-The Pentagon had formed ARPA five years earlier in the aftermath of USSR’s Sputnik as a fast-response research agency, charged with making sure the United States was never again caught flat-footed.
+In October 1962 Lick became the first director of the Information Processing Techniques Office (IPTO) of the Advanced Research Projects Agency (ARPA) of the Department of Defense and launched a research program after his vision of man-computer symbiosis, including hardware and software requirements for such a symbiosis.
+The Pentagon had formed ARPA five years earlier in the aftermath of the USSR’s Sputnik as a fast-response research agency, charged with making sure the United States was never again caught flat-footed.
 Now, ARPA wanted to set up a small research program in “command and control”.
 This was a critical matter in the nuclear age, and was obviously going to involve computers.
 And once ARPA director Jack Ruina heard Lick expound upon his vision of interactive, symbiotic computing, he knew he had found the right person to lead the effort.
 Lick was being offered an opportunity to spend big money (over 10 million USD) in pursuit of his vision of human-computer symbiosis.
 The IPTO program, initiated by Lick turned out to be very successful, so much so that it has become by now a model for other government-sponsored research programs.

-In IPTO Lick formed scattered groups of researchers around the country who already shared his dream, and nurture their work with ARPA funding.
-First major project, supported by Lick, was Project MAC at MIT, founded with Lick’s encouragement as a large-scale experiment in timesharing and as a prototype for the computer utility of the future.
+In IPTO Lick formed scattered groups of researchers around the country who already shared his dream, and nurtured their work with ARPA funding.
+The first major project, supported by Lick, was Project MAC at MIT, founded with Lick’s encouragement as a large-scale experiment in timesharing and as a prototype for the computer utility of the future.
 MAC (the name stood for both “Multi-Access Computer” and “Machine-Aided Cognition”) would also incorporate Marvin Minsky’s Artificial Intelligence (AI) Laboratory.
-Other major sites included Stanford, where Lick was funding a new AI group under time-sharing inventor John McCarthy; Berkeley, where he had commissioned another demonstration of time-sharing; Rand Corp., where he was supporting development of a “tablet” for freehand communication with a computer; and Carnegie Tech, where he was funding Allen Newell, Herbert Simon and Alan Perlis to create a “center of excellence” for computer science.
-Lick had also taken a chance on a softspoken visionary he barely knew, namely Douglas Engelbart, whose ideas on augmenting the human intellect with computers closely resembled his own and who had been thoroughly ignored by his colleagues.
+Other major sites included Stanford, where Lick was funding a new AI group under time-sharing inventor John McCarthy; Berkeley, where he had commissioned another demonstration of time-sharing; Rand Corp., where he was supporting the development of a “tablet” for freehand communication with a computer; and Carnegie Tech, where he was funding Allen Newell, Herbert Simon and Alan Perlis to create a “center of excellence” for computer science.
+Lick had also taken a chance on a soft-spoken visionary he barely knew, namely Douglas Engelbart, whose ideas on augmenting the human intellect with computers closely resembled his own and who had been thoroughly ignored by his colleagues.
 With funding from Lick, and eventually from NASA as well, Engelbart would go on to develop the mouse, hypertext, onscreen windows and many other features of modern software.

 Lick wanted to create a community in which widely dispersed researchers could build on one another’s work instead of generating incompatible machines, languages and software.
 He broached this issue in an April 1963 memo to “Members and Affiliates of the Intergalactic Computer Network”.
 The solution was to make it extremely easy for people to work together by linking all of ARPA’s time-sharing computers into a national system.
 He wrote: “If such a network as I envisage nebulously could be brought into operation, we would have at least four large computers, perhaps six or eight small computers, and a great assortment of disc files and magnetic tape units—not to mention the remote consoles and teletype stations—all churning away.”